jarecoo/practice/notes.md

     * The rush of weekday mornings.
 I know it sounds crazy, but I'll miss it.
 I'll miss the coffee, the crowded bathrooms, my wife's quick peck goodbye, the kids forgetting their lunch.. you get my point
     * Rain.
 Is that weird?
 ....notice none of these things cost any money.
 They don't include technology.
 They're not grand gestures.
 It's human to human (or animals/nature) interaction, something we need more of in world that's becoming more fast paced and less human every day.
 Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.

-### Balance
-- “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
-- Rules are good, but be adaptable when they need to be broken.
-- Figure out how to give yourself some mental space - Meditate
-- “Block access.
-Protect your brain.
-Guard it.
-Remove all entry points to your brain except a single one you can control” - The Happiness Equation, p.194
-- Learning to balance technology in your life (e.g. smart phone) is wicked important.

 ### Be Nice, but Be Assertive; or, Avoid Manipulation
 - “When I do good I feel good.
 When I do bad I feel bad.
 That is my religion”